 Once you've decided where to make changes, set yourself a monthly (or weekly) goal for spending in each category.

-It’s good to aim high, but be realistic: making things too hard may mean you get quickly disheartened.
+It’s good to aim high but be realistic - making things too hard may mean you get quickly disheartened.

 Review your budget regularly to check you’re sticking to the plan.
 Pay close attention to how you’re tracking against each category.
 This will tell you where you may want to cut back or adjust your budget.
 If your budget has fallen by the wayside, that’s okay – there are ways to get your finances back on track.